 Alumni (Postgraduate students)

 - Dr Behin Sundara Raj (MPhil, 2008) is now a Lecturer in Pharmaceutics at the Shree Devi College of Pharmacy, Mangalore (India).

 - Dr Ju Yen Fu (PhD, 2010) is now a Researcher for the Malaysian Palm Oil Board of the Malaysian Government (Malaysia).

-- Dr Hibah Aldawsari (PhD, 2011) is now Associate Professor of Pharmaceutics and Vice-Dean of Faculty of Pharmacy at King Abdulaziz University (Kingdom of Saudi Arabia).
+- Dr Hibah Aldawsari (PhD, 2011) is now Professor of Pharmaceutics and Deputy Director of the Centre of Research Excellence for Drug Research and Pharmaceutical Industries at King Abdulaziz University (Kingdom of Saudi Arabia).

 - Dr Reatul Karim (MRes, 2013) is now a Assistant Professor at East West University, Dhaka (Bangladesh).

 - Dr Majed Al Robaian (PhD, 2014) is now an Associate Professor and Dean of the School of Pharmacy, Taif University (Kingdom of Saudi Arabia).

 - Dr Sukrut Somani (PhD, 2015, PDRA 2015-2019) is now Associate Director CMC Drug Product at BioNTech (Mainz, Germany).